SWIFTSIM/swiftsimio/docs/source/loading_data/index.rst

 Reading from an open file
 -------------------------

-``swiftsimio`` normally opens and closes the HDF5 snapshot file for each operation.
+:mod:`swiftsimio` normally opens and closes the HDF5 snapshot file for each operation.
 This is convenient for interactive use and avoids leaving files open for long periods of time, but sometimes it might be desirable to minimize the number of file open and close operations.